Federal Election Commission: Commissioners

 The commission consists of six commissioners appointed by the president and confirmed by the Senate.
 Each commissioner is appointed for a six-year term, but each ending on April 30.
 Two commissioners are appointed every two years.
 However, commissioners continue to serve after their terms would expire until a replacement is confirmed, but may resign at any time.
 By law, no more than three commissioners can be members of the same political party.

+The chair of the commission rotates among the commissioners each year, with no commissioner serving as chair more than once during a six-year term.
+However, a commissioner may serve as chair more than once if they serve beyond the six-year mark and no successor is appointed; for example, Ellen L. Weintraub (Democratic) was chair in 2003, 2013, 2019, and 2025.

+As of 2025 the salary of a commissioner was $158,500 per year.

+During the Trump administrations

+Donald Trump assumed his first presidency of the United States on January 20, 2017.

 The commission had fewer than six commissioners for several years after the resignation of Ann Ravel (Democratic) in March 2017.
-President Donald Trump nominated James E. Trainor III (Republican) on September 14, 2017, for a term expiring on April 30, 2023, to enable replacement for Lee Goodman (Republican), who resigned in February 2018, creating a second vacancy.
+Trump nominated James E. Trainor III (Republican) on September 14, 2017, for a term expiring on April 30, 2023, to enable replacement for Lee Goodman (Republican), who resigned in February 2018, creating a second vacancy.
 When Matthew Petersen (Republican) resigned on August 31, 2019, the commission had only three commissioners, and was unable to conduct most of its regulatory and decision-making functions due to lack of a quorum.
+In the absence of a quorum, the commission could not vote on complaints or give guidance through advisory opinions.
+As of May 19, 2020, there were 350 outstanding matters on the agency's enforcement docket and 227 items waiting for action.

 Trainor was confirmed by the Senate on May 19, 2020, restoring the commission's quorum of four.
 One meeting was held online, due to the coronavirus pandemic, on June 18, 2020.
 On June 25, however, Caroline Hunter (Republican) resigned, effective July 3, with the result that the commission once again lacked a quorum.
 On December 9, three new members were confirmed by the Senate.

-The chair of the commission rotates among the commissioners each year, with no commissioner serving as chair more than once during a six-year term.
-However, a commissioner may serve as chair more than once if they serve beyond the six-year mark and no successor is appointed; for example, Ellen L. Weintraub (Democratic) was chair in 2003, 2013 and 2019.
-The chair of the commission in 2022 is Allen Dickerson, who was elected in December 2021, succeeding Shana Broussard.
+Donald Trump assumed his second presidency of the United States on January 20, 2025.

+Trump fired Ellen L. Weintraub on February 6, 2025; Weintraub has rejected the action, arguing that her removal was unlawful and ultra vires.

+Since May 1, 2025 the FEC has been defunct with only 3 commissioners.
+Ann Ravel stated that "Trump wants to purposely leave the FEC without a quorum because of the very high number of complaints filed with the FEC about his improper financing.